Top 10 Worst NFL Players of All Time

 Chargers got a future Hall of Famer here...
 Oh wait, I'm mixed up, I think.

-Colin Rand Kaepernick (born November 3, 1987) is an American football quarterback who is currently a free agent.
-He played college football at the University of Nevada, where he was named the Western Athletic Conference (WAC) Offensive Player of the Year twice.
-After graduating, he was selected by the... read more
+Colin Rand Kaepernick, born November 3, 1987, is an American civil rights activist and former professional football quarterback.
+He played college football at the University of Nevada, where he was named the Western Athletic Conference Offensive Player of the Year twice.
+After graduating, he was selected... read more

 Very disrespectful player, but that's not even the reason why.
 He cannot throw the football.
 In one game, he threw 7/34 passes.
 Honestly, I do think he should be in the NFL to have another chance because I think he is a better man now.